 Having in mind Proton VPN’s security, let’s move on to something more exciting.
 This VPN isn’t known for its great streaming capabilities, but in this Proton VPN review, many of you will end up surprised.

-Does Proton VPN Work on Netflix?
+🍿 Does Proton VPN Work on Netflix?
+Yes, It Does

 So, which libraries could we access?
 All the most popular ones, such as those from the USA, the UK, Japan, Canada, Australia, and some European libraries.
 Our experience on Netflix was more than positive, with little to no buffering and smooth streaming.
 Sadly, less popular ones won’t work, but we don’t blame it much.

 Our streaming test wasn’t only on Netflix.
 We used BBC iPlayer, Pluto TV, Hotstar, HBO Max, and Hulu.
 Proton VPN showed mixed, although still great, results.
 The only platform that was problematic was Hulu, and with a bit of server switching, it worked.
-However, all the others worked perfectly, without issues.
+However, all the others worked without issues.

 United Kingdom Speed Test Results: